malaybaku/VMagicMirror/README_en.md

 - Get `.nupkg` from NuGet gallery and expand as zip to get `lib/netstandard1.1/RawInput.Sharp.dll`
 - Create `RawInputSharp` folder in Unity project's Assets folder, and put dll into the folder.

-For the UniVRM, please add a line after install.
-In `Assets/VRM/UniHumanoid/Scripts/HumanPoseTransfer.cs` and see at L68,
+For the UniVRM, you need to modify 2 points.

+In `Assets/VRM/UniHumanoid/Scripts/HumanPoseTransfer.cs` and add a line,

 ```
 //...